 Located in a city known for loving ‘local’, Seattle is in one of the premier areas for hops growing globally and Seattle beer drinkers are educated in their styles and diverse in their tastes.

-Founded by two brewers that just started home-brewing a few years ago, Ballard-based Reuben’s Brews is a must-visit on any Seattle beer tour.
+Founded by two brewers that just started home-brewing a few years ago, Ballard-based Reuben’s Brews is a must-visit on any Seattle breweries tour.
 There are more than twenty beers on tap – and we recommend the sampler flight so you can get beers that range in dark to hoppy to light.

 Featuring an amazing neighborhood-style location and a food truck on the weekend, Rueben’s is known for pushing the limits on what a small brewery can do.
 Last year, the brewmasters at Rueben’s turned out 140 different styles, meaning those brewers were working a full 400 day (see what we did there?).

-Craft beer in Seattle: Holy Mountain Brewing
+Seattle Breweries: Holy Mountain Brewing

 Tucked away just north of downtown is Holy Mountain in the Interbay neighborhood, a newer brewery that was opened by two friends in 2016.
 Holy Mountain strives for a beer lineup that bucks the trend of IPAs and ‘regular’ beer styles.
 This brewery is known for barrel-aged beers, saisons and anything that is adventuresome and helps make an impression upon visitors.